Net Missions: Collecting Ghost Gear From Bedruthan Steps

 Waterhaul Clean-Up Kit - Waterhaul

-Waterhaul Clean-Up Kit
+Waterhaul Clean-Up Litter Picker Kit

 Waterhaul Clean-Up Kit - Waterhaul

-Waterhaul Clean-Up Kit
+Waterhaul Clean-Up Litter Picker Kit

-Waterhaul Clean-Up Kit
+Waterhaul Clean-Up Litter Picker Kit

 On the flip side, one issue we encountered was that the entangled, plastic fishing line has weaved itself between mussels and crustaceans on the rocks.
 Dismantling it would mean damaging and killing these creatures, so sometimes we had to make the tough choice to leave some of it, rather than taking a life to save another.
 But the less entangled ones pose the deadliest threat.
 They just sit there, between the rocks, waiting to entangle something in their grasp - and are too often successful.
 It's tragedies like this that spur us on, even when we feel tired, or the mountain of waste feels too tall to climb.